FEEDING RAW FOOD TO DOGS

 This is approximately what I feed dogs:

-80% meat, sinew, ligaments, fat (cheaper cuts are better.
+80% meat, sinew, ligaments, fat (cheaper cuts, like stewing meat are better.
 Always meat that has never been frozen)

-10% edible bones (dogs can chomp up pork, chicken, lamb and small beef bones, like ribs)
+10% edible bones (dogs can chomp up pork, chicken, lamb and small beef bones, like short ribs)

 10% organ meat (heart is considered muscle not organ.
 I use mostly liver as it is hard to find other organ meat but it would be preferable to mix it up)